Bebao24/GameEngine/README.md

 - STB Image
 - STB True Type

+## Compilation & running
+Compilation is quite simple.
+Just run `make`, and if everything is installed, it should compile

+The output is in the `build/engine` directory

 ## License
 This project is licensed under GPL v3 (GNU General Public License v3.0).
 For more information go to the [LICENSE](LICENSE) file.